 Loyalty programs can also help increase average order value by granting special privileges to customers willing to spend more.
 For example, Moda Operandi offers a point-based rewards program giving loyal customers access to special perks and discounts.

 You can use merchandising techniques to create various product kits which would cost lesser than the purchasing every item in the kit individually.

 By kitting multiple items together, you can increase the perceived value of a purchase.
 Frequently used strategies include offering all-in-one solutions for different customer problems.

 For instance, Plum has created this 'Round-The-Clock" bundle for customers struggling with treatment of dry skin.

 Additionally, you can empower your customers to create custom kits along with add-ons or features they wish to have.

 For instance, Toesmith has designed a platform where customers can create custom footwear

-Increasing your AOV could be the key to long term business health and success.
-Since AOV is directly related with your revenue and profits, a high AOV allows you to generate more income which can then be reinvested into high priority business objectives such as customer acquisition, product development, brand outreach, customer retention, and more.
+Increasing your average order value (AOV) could be the key to long term business health and success.
+Since average order value is directly related with your revenue and profits, a high average order value (AOV) allows you to generate more income which can then be reinvested into high priority business objectives such as customer acquisition, product development, brand outreach, customer retention, and more.